-Expatica has a useful article listing the three types of business category (commercial, skilled craft trades and specific professions).
-It provides details on permit applications (which take about 3 months).
-It also advises that overall costs are more likely to be around €1,000 once you've taken into account notary fees, certified copies, registration and legal fees.
+The Expatica website advises that overall costs of obtaining a permit are more likely to be around €1,000 once you've taken into account notary fees, certified copies, registration and legal fees.

 Luxembourg has made an open commitment to supporting the growth of the small business economy and to innovative new start-ups.
 Possibly the only issue is that there is too much information available to would-be entrepreneurs and freelancers.

 Working out how to get all the right forms in the right format to the right place can be a trial.